ajpalkovic/yapl/README.md

   - Changed some syntax around
   - Fixed a bug where line numbers were off by one
   - Added some simple Compile errors with accurate line #s

+I still need to write another Compiler pass to process symbols and perform static analysis of the parse tree.